 Some climate change skeptics might have ulterior motives.

-Anti-climate-change positions, whether by scientists, policy makers or commentators, often have dubious ties to the fossil fuel industry.
+Anti-climate-change positions, whether by scientists, policymakers or commentators, often have dubious ties to the fossil fuel industry.
 Consider Texas senator Ted Cruz’s past contention that climate change is a ruse to help big-government politicians seize more power.
 Now, consider his claim in light of the $25 million in donations he was given in 2016 when running for president by energy-backed super-PACs.
 The republicans are not alone in taking money from fossil fuel companies.
-The Democratic National Committee also accepts donations from such companies.
-The energy industry wins much from paying for support of statesmen and scientists.
-The fact that big fossil fuel companies poured record-breaking amounts of money into President Trump’s 2017 inaugural festivities raises questions about the influence of money on politics.
-But Trump aside, since 2009, US-based coal, gas, and oil companies have received over $20 billion in federal subsidies, and billions more in subsidies from state governments.
+The Democratic National Committee has also accepted donations from such companies.
+The energy industry wins much from paying for the support of statesmen and scientists.
+But the US aside, globally, governments spend $500 billion on subsidies for fossil fuels that contribute to global warming.

 Taking care of the world and the creatures in it is a sacred stewardship endowed to humankind alone.